SpaceDevMax/test-automation-portfolio/math-tests/README.md

 # Math Tests

 This subfolder contains automated test scripts for mathematical operations and functions.
-The tests are designed to validate the correctness of mathematical computations in various scenarios.
+The tests are designed to validate the correctness of mathematical computations in a few scenarios.

 ## Overview

-The `math-tests` directory includes test cases for basic arithmetic, geometric calculations, and other mathematical utilities.
-These tests ensure reliability and accuracy in mathematical implementations.
+The `math-tests` directory includes test cases for basic arithmetic and geometric calculations.

 ## Prerequisites

 - Python 3.8+
-- Required libraries: `pytest`, `numpy` (install via `pip install pytest numpy`)
+- Required library: `pytest` (install via `pip install pytest`)

 ## Setup